Did You Know: To learn more about medication management, check out our guide to medication management.

-Activities of daily living (ADLs) are fundamental tasks required to independently care for oneself.
+Activities of daily living (ADLs) are fundamental tasks required to care for oneself independently.
 These include grooming, dressing, toileting, mobility, feeding, and bathing.

-Understanding the basics of ADLs can allow you to effectively plan care for loved ones.
-ADLs can also provide you a glimpse at their overall well-being.
+Understanding the basics of ADLs can allow you to plan care for loved ones effectively.
+ADLs can also provide you with a glimpse at their overall well-being.

 Here’s a closer look at each of them.